 Extremely low-income family.
-A family whose annual income does not exceed 30 percent of the median income for the area, adjusted for family size.
+A family whose annual income does not exceed the higher of either 30 percent of the median income for the area, or federal poverty, adjusted for family size.

 HUD may establish income ceilings higher or lower than 30, 50, or 80 percent of the median income for an area if HUD finds that such variations are necessary because of unusually high or low family incomes.